|

 Poland is quickly becoming a popular tourist destination in Central Europe, especially as travelers are going beyond Austria, Hungary, and Czechia.
 With colorful Old Town squares, delicious pierogi food, and breathtaking nature (beaches! mountains! everything in between!), a trip to Poland should definitely be on everyone’s itinerary!

-These Poland travel tips are the result of me traveling around the country in the span of two and a half months, both as a tourist (5 cities in three weeks) and as a digital nomad (the other 1.5 months).
+These Poland travel tips are the result of me traveling around the country in the span of more than 6 months, including both as a tourist (5 cities in three weeks) and as a digital nomad (the other 5 months).

 This article is packed with things to keep in mind while traveling in Poland, from transportation to cultural tips, accommodations, shopping, food, money and more.
 There are even a few tips dedicated to what not to do in Poland!

-I hope these little life hacks and tips will help you on your trip to Poland :)
+I hope these little life hacks and tips will help you plan your trip to Poland :)

 Shops are closed on (some) Sundays…